TausifIqbal/moodle_quiz_annotator/README.md

 # Quiz Annotator for MOODLE

-Using this teacher can annotate essay type question in quiz.
+A plugin developed as part of BTP project at IIT Palakkad.
+Using this plugin, teacher can annotate files uploaded in essay type answers in quiz.
 ![demo](/src/demo.gif)
 ___

 ## Steps to add Quiz Annotator

-1. Install imagemagick in your [machine](https://linoxide.com/install-latest-imagemagick-on-ubuntu-20-04/) for ubuntu you can follow this.
+1. Install imagemagick in your machine for [ubuntu](https://linoxide.com/install-latest-imagemagick-on-ubuntu-20-04/)  you can follow this.
     * `sudo apt install imagemagick`
     *  update __rights="none"__ to __rights=read|write__ in __/etc/ImageMagick-6/policy.xml__  for __pattern="pdf"__ , see [this](https://askubuntu.com/questions/1181762/imagemagickconvert-im6-q16-no-images-defined)
     ```xml